2stable/authenticator.2stable.com/_posts/2021-08-04-how-to-protect-your-accounts?.md

 image: /assets/img/blog/004.webp

 ---
-If you want to access your Facebook, Instagram or Twitter account, but you get a message to introduce a code generated in your authenticator app, this means that your account have been hacked.
+If you want to access your Facebook, Instagram or Twitter account, but you get a message to introduce a code generated in your authenticator app, this means that your account has been hacked.

 Account hacking has become a growing problem, as more people work, socialize, and shop online.
 If you will ever face a situation like this immediately contact Facebook, Instagram or any other service support directly.
 So what you can do to protect your accounts from online hacking?